 The old tradition of a gap year can work in this case.
 You can get yourself this year after high school graduation and try all other things.
 Work, travels, an internship in some companies, or any other activity that you feel for can help you to make the right decision.
 When you understand for sure what you need and want – you can prepare for the college much better.

 There is no use in uncertain decisions.
-Make your choice when you are sure.
+Make your pay for homework choice when you are sure.

 Find Benefits in the Process

 The choice itself is a privilege.
 Don’t think of this process as a tiresome job to do – it is a delight.
 Think of all opportunities that you have now!
 Your researches are an excellent adventure of mind where you can find great things and meet great people – even if online only.

 When you have several colleges to choose from, think of the best things they can bring you.
 The years of studies can be the best time of your life, and it is one of the arguments for your choice too.
 Consider the things that will inspire you and let you enjoy the studies.

 It can be useful to engage some people whom you trust and who now you.
 Their suggestions can also lead you in the right direction.
 But the final act, after listening to all voices, must be yours only.